Zugamifk/araci/Script.md

 Mysterious voice: Gods don't answer empty prayers, you know.

-_The screen fades back in and a man is now standing over Araci, holding somehitng in his hand
+_The screen fades back in and a man is now standing over Araci, holding something in his hand

 Man: Take this.
 Burn it.

-_Araci takes the offering form the man and lays it at the foot of the shrine, then lits if on fire.
+_Araci takes the offering from the man and lays it at the foot of the shrine, then lights it on fire.

 **The prayer menu appears.
 For this prayer, only the prayer for knowledge is available.**

 Man: Ha!
-It seems someone is watching over you.
-Fortunate.
+It seems someone's watching over you.

 _The man pulls out his sword.
 After a brief pause, he tosses it to the ground in front of Araci

-Man: I am done fighting for their attention.
+Man: I'm done fighting for their attention.

 _He begins pulling off his armor, tossing the pieces to the ground as he does.

-Man: Maybe you will have better luck than I.
+Man: Maybe you'll have better luck than me.

-I am too old and tired to fight these battles.
-Perhaps these tools will work the hands of the Gods.
-To me, they have become a burden.
+I'm too old and tired to fight these battles.
+Maybe the gods will hold these tools for you.
+To me, they've become a burden.

-There's a temple not far from here.
-Some kind of demon is guarding the area.
+You know the old temple upstream?
+Some kind of demon is there.

 Kill him.
 Surely the Gods will be watching.

 _The man pauses

 Man: Nothing to say?
-I will take your boat.
+I'll take your boat.
 A fair exchange, I think.

 _The man begins to walk away, then stops